Timetable for Creating Your Future

-- You can get a "reality check" with the PLAN test, which is given to all sophomores in November.
-This is a pre-ACT test and is designed to benefit the all 10th grade students.
-The experience of taking the test, combined with sound course selection, will help you perform your best when you take the ACT assessment for college.
+- You can get a "reality check" with the PLAN test, which is given to all sophomores in April.
+This is a pre-SAT test and is designed to benefit all the 10th grade students.
+The experience of taking the test, combined with sound course selection, will help you perform your best when you take the SAT assessment for college.
 It also provides excellent feedback on your academic progress, as well as a career interest inventory that matches your interests with the world of work.

 - Find out what the entrance requirements are for the colleges in which you are interested or what skills are needed for the job you want to do after high school.
 Make sure you're on track.
 Attend College Planning Night and Financial Aid Night.

 - Consider finding employment for the upcoming summer, or look into enrichment opportunities at colleges or camps for high school students.
 The Counseling Office maintains a list of these as they come to our attention.

 - Start or update an academic resume.

 - Consider putting together a portfolio that highlights your special skills and talents.